r-stiffler/SvgSpriter/README.md

 # Svg Spriter

 The purpose of this web app is to provide a way to create sprite from a list of svg files.
-For those of you that are willing to optimize your web site.

-## How it works

 ## Prerequisites